sil-lead/bloom-xmatter-utilities/clean_xmatter/README.md

 ```
     $ clean_xmatter.pl --changes path/to/changedefs.xml [--test] path/to/bloomCollection/folder
 ```
-    **Warning:** Results are written in-place.
+Warning:** Results are written in-place.
 Original data is overwritten.
 You are highly encouraged to run the script on a copy of the originals!

 ## Required arguments

-- `--changes`
+- **--changes**

-    specifies an xml file that specifies the changes to be made to the Bloom book files.
+    specifies an xml file that details the changes to be made to the Bloom book files.
 See ["changes file format"](#changes-file-format) below for details.

-- `--sourcedir`
+- **--sourcedir**

     specifies the path to the directory that contains the Bloom books to be processed.
-    The directory **must** contain a `.bloomCollection` file.
-(The script doesn't do anything to or with the `.bloomCollection` file -- it's just a convenient way to recognize a folder of Bloom books.
-This allows the script to deal with nested Bloom book folders.)
+    The directory **must** contain a **.bloomCollection** file.
+(The script doesn't do anything to or with the .bloomCollection file -- it's just a convenient way to recognize a folder of Bloom books.
+This also allows the script to deal with nested Bloom book folders.)

 ## Optional arguments

-- `--test`
+- **--test**

-suppresses the output of the script -- useful for debugging.
+    suppresses the output of the script (useful for debugging)

 # Changes XML format

-**Warning:** You should be familiar with the internal structure of Bloom HTML book files before writing your own change specifications.>
+**Warning:** You should be familiar with the internal structure of Bloom HTML book files before writing your own change specifications.

 The XML file containing the changes to be worked on the Bloom book files must have the following structure: